British Rail Class 156: Description

 The design of the Class 156 was relatively conservative in comparison to Metro-Cammell's earlier Class 151 design.
 Specific changes include the bodyshell being primarily composed of steel instead of aluminium; the deliberate decision was made to model the cab design on the earlier Class 150 was allegedly taken to ease union acceptance.
 Each coach is powered, being outfitted with a single six-cylinder Cummins NT855-R5 diesel engine coupled to a Voith T211r hydraulic transmission and Gmeinder final drive units.

 The Class 156 can achieve a top speed of 75 mph.
-Construction of the welded bodyshells was subcontracted out; 118 by Procor Engineering of Wakefield, 60 by W.H.
-Davis of Mansfield, and 50 by Standard Wagon of Heywood.
+Construction of the welded bodyshells was subcontracted out; 118 by Procor Engineering of Horbury railway works in Wakefield, 60 by W.H.
+Davis of Mansfield and 50 by Standard Wagon of Heywood.
 Aston Martin Tickford were awarded the interior fitout contract.

 The units were numbered 156401 to 156514.
 Each unit was formed of two powered vehicles, one of which contained a toilet.
 Individual vehicle are numbered as follows, where the final three digits of the vehicle number match the unit to which the vehicle belongs: